Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 *You have been dominating us!
 We're not going to tolerate it anymore!*

-So **notice I asked for needs and what I got back for two diagnoses**.
+**notice I asked for needs and what I got back for two diagnoses**.

 > This is where I think violence is provoked on our planet, when we educate people to think in terms of wrongness of one another, not to think a language of life, to clarify what our needs are and to hear other people's needs.

 Well, they were screaming at each other and took quite a bit of energy just to calm things down.
-But I went back then to the chief who screamed "murder", and using nonviolent communication, and being conscious that all such criticism and judgment are tragic expressions of the speaker's needs, I tried to sense what the need was behind that judgment.
+But I went back then to the chief who screamed "murder", and using Nonviolent Communication, and being conscious that all such criticism and judgment are tragic expressions of the speaker's needs, I tried to sense what the need was behind that judgment.

 I said to the chief who screamed it.
 I said, *Chief, are you saying that your need for safety isn't being met, and that you would like some reassurance that whatever conflicts exist, you would want them to be resolved without violence*.